TRISTAN-ORF/RiboTIE/README.md

 **Objective**: Apply calibration steps that seeks to improve the creation of a merged ranking when combining multiple sets of predictions from different folds of the data.

-**Note:** evaluating PR/ROC AUC of the independent sets and the combined set showed only a slight decline in performance (~2%).
-As such, no time has been invested to implement improvements at this point.
+**Note:** evaluating PR/ROC AUC of the independent sets and the combined set showed only a very slight decline in performance (~1%).
+At this point, no time has been invested to address this issue.

 ### Near-miss identifier

-RIBO-former, unlike previous tools processing ribosome profiling data, does not create ORF libraries or has access to start codon information.
+RIBO-former, unlike previous tools processing ribosome profiling data, does not create ORF libraries or has access to start codon information when making predictions.
 Essentially, it only parses ribosome profiling information along the transcript.

-It is observed that, for transcripts featuring a lower number of mapped reads (low coverage and read depth), RIBO-former can miss the exact location of well-known translation initiation sites by several bases.

-**Objective**: Implement a neighborhood searching step that evaluates near-miss predictions when processing a set of top-ranking predictions.
-This information can be included as part of the metadata.
+It is observed that, for transcripts featuring fewer mapped reads around the translation initiation site, RIBO-former is more prone to miss translation initiation sites by several bases.
+To address this issue, a neighborhood searching step is performed when creating the result table that corrects **non-ATG** predictions to **in-frame ATG positions**  if **present within a 9 codons distance**.
+Performed corrections are listed as `correction` in the result table.
+This feature can be disabled by adding the `--no-correction` flag.

-**Note:** The result table currently includes the feature `dist_from_canonical_TIS`, which can be used quickly identify near-miss TISs.
-In addition, other feature columns like `rpb_in_orf` and `rpb_out_orf` can offer insight on the number of aligned reads along the ORF and transcript.

 ## ✔️ Roadmap